davidbeleznay/DigitalForesterApp/README.md

 3. For Culvert Sizing:
    - Enter culvert ID and road information
+   - Capture location using one of these methods:
-   - Use the GPS button to capture coordinates (requires location permissions)
+     - Click "Get GPS Location" button to use device geolocation (requires permission)
+     - Enter coordinates manually if GPS is unavailable or denied
    - Add multiple stream measurements:
      - Add multiple top width measurements to capture variation
      - Add multiple bottom width measurements if needed